foo-software/foo-api/packages/foo-api-docs/docs/lighthouse-check-github-action/examples.md

 In the below we use `foo-software/lighthouse-check-status-action@master` to verify minimum scores and fail the workflow if they aren't met.

+> **Tip**: In order to identify Lighthouse result output, you add an `id` so that the output can be consumed from a later step.
+In the example below, note that we add `id: lighthouseCheck` from the `Lighthouse` step and the consume the output in the later step `Verify Lighthouse Check results` with `${{ steps.lighthouseCheck.outputs.lighthouseCheckResults }}`.

 ```yaml
 name: Lighthouse
 on: [pull_request]